Wayfarer-Labs/owl-control/README.md

 > - You must upload least 20 hours of footage.
 > - You must record active and human play.
 No camping, bots, idling, etc.
 > - You must use [Wise](https://wise.com/) or [Fiverr](https://www.fiverr.com/).
 We do not use other payment providers.
 If you need help setting up ask [our Discord community](https://discord.gg/ZgCWTGYf4E).
+>   - Due to legal and technical restrictions, residents of MENA countries, .PK, or .VN must use Fiverr.
 >

 ## Troubleshooting